readmeio/openapi-workshop/README.md

 **✨ Learn how to use the OpenAPI Specification the easy way! ✨**

+We think learning OAS is a great way to maintain an API for yourself and your team.
+OAS can allow you to maintain an API in a logical fashion, and will allow you to use some tooling to easily document your API for consumption.

+But the learning curve is quite high.
+Usually, someone get's thrown into a complex OAS issue and they'll have to learn about it by fixing a bad bug.
+Hopefully, this structured series of exercises will help you build up some fundamental knowledge to get you started on your OAS journey.
+Or equip you with just enough knowledge to be dangerous 😈.

-> **OAS** is a specification for machine-readable interface files for describing, producing, consuming, and visualizing RESTful web services
+> **_Textbook definition:_** **OAS** (OpenAPI Specification) is a specification for machine-readable interface files for describing, producing, consuming, and visualizing RESTful web services
 >
 > — about [OpenAPI] at **Wikipedia**